Please link this guide if you use it as a reference for your own content

 Kagura’s Verity

-Lisa’s definitive BiS for personal damage by a distinct margin.
+Kagura's Verity is Lisa’s definitive BiS weapon for personal damage by a distinct margin.

-For Lisa in particular, building up weapon stacks is feasible but requires some setup.
-If the time allotted for this setup can be achieved, Kagura’s Verity becomes potent.
-Otherwise, if she is being played in a fashion that cannot mandate that setup time, causing her to mistime the buff or not gain it at all, it becomes comparable to the other 5-star weapons.
+For Lisa, building up weapon stacks is feasible with her Tap Skills since she only needs to execute 2 Tap Skills for a future maximally-buffed Hold Skill.
+As an On-field DPS, there is ample time to build up the weapon's passive.
+Otherwise, if she is in a role that cannot mandate that setup time, causing her to mistime the buff or not gain it entirely, it becomes comparable to the other 5-star weapons.

-Kagura’s Verity also has an even more prominent role in Lisa’s ideal teams: Aggravate teams.
-Due to 4TF being consistent and widely effective for Aggravate Lisa, there is innate synergy between the set and Kagura’s Verity, allowing the setup time to be reduced greatly and full uptime on Kagura’s Verity’s passive.
+Kagura’s Verity also has an even more prominent role in Lisa’s ideal teams: Aggravate.
+Due to 4-piece Thundering Fury being consistent and widely effective for her, there is innate synergy between the set and Kagura’s Verity, allowing quicker setups and permanent uptime on the weapon's passive—even when she casts Hold Skills as soon as it is available.

 Lost Prayers to the Sacred Winds